 Covid 19 coronavirus: Zero!
-NZ has no Covid-19 cases
+Bring on level 1 - NZ now Covid-free

 There are no active cases of Covid-19 in New Zealand.

-The final case, an Auckland woman in her 50s, has now recovered from the virus, and there are no new confirmed or probable Covid-19 cases.
+The final case, an Auckland woman in her 50s associated with the St Margaret's rest home in Auckland, has now recovered from the virus.

+Today's news of no active Covid-19 cases will have a major influence over Cabinet's decision on whether the country moves to level 1.

+Director general of health Dr Ashley Bloomfield said the woman's recovery was "really good news" for her and something "the rest of New Zealand can take heart in".

 Cabinet is currently meeting to assess whether to move the country to the laxest of alert levels, which would see life mostly return to normal, except for strict border restrictions.